CIVICs Locations

 Main Areas of Focus

-The Vaccine Centers will focus on designing novel vaccine candidates and delivery platforms with an emphasis on cross-protective vaccine strategies that could be used in healthy adults as well as populations at high risk for the most serious outcomes of influenza, such as children, older adults, and pregnant women.
-The Vaccine Centers will also focus on new ways to study influenza viruses and the human immune response to influenza through computer modeling, animal models and human challenge trials.
+The Vaccine Centers focus on designing novel vaccine candidates and delivery platforms with an emphasis on cross-protective vaccine strategies that could be used in healthy adults as well as populations at high risk for the most serious outcomes of influenza, such as children, older adults, and pregnant women.
+The Vaccine Centers also focus on new ways to study influenza viruses and the human immune response to influenza through computer modeling, animal models and human challenge trials.

 The most promising candidate vaccines will advance to clinical trials conducted by the Clinical Cores.
 The Vaccine Manufacturing and Toxicology Core will work with the Vaccine Centers to develop and manufacture the vaccine candidates for clinical testing.
 Vaccine candidates will first be evaluated for safety and immunogenicity in small Phase 1 clinical trials conducted among healthy adult participants.
 Successful vaccine candidates may eventually be advanced to larger Phase 2 clinical trials in healthy adults, or in specific age groups or at-risk populations.